The Evolution of Body Measurement Trackers: From Pedometers to Smart Sports Watches

 Innovations in Heart Rate Monitoring

-Heart rate monitoring in smart sports watches has come a long way.
+Heart rate monitoring in smart sports watches has improved a lot.
 Early models used chest straps.
 These were accurate but not very comfortable.
 Now, watches use optical sensors on the wrist.
 They're more comfortable and nearly as accurate.

 New technologies are making heart rate tracking even better.
 Some watches now use ECG sensors.
 These can detect irregular heartbeats.
 It's a valuable tool for athletes with heart concerns.
 Other innovations include: